 McGill, Hughes Eugene(born: April 22, 1920 - died: January 22, 1971)

 McGill, his mother, and his stepfather were living in Brooklyn, NY when McGill registered for the Army in 1942.
-His mother had remarried in New York on April 30, 1940 to Edward Booker [source: New York Marriage License Index in Ancestry].
+His mother had remarried (Edward Booker) in New York April 30, 1940 [source: New York Marriage License Index in Ancestry].
 In 1949, Hughes McGill had returned from the Army and was again living in Brooklyn when he married Charlotte Edna Smith.